awsdocs/amazon-workdocs-administration-guide/doc_source/edit_user.md

 # Editing users<a name="edit_user"></a>

-You can change existing user information and settings\.
+You can change user information and settings\.

 **To edit users**

-1. Sign into Amazon WorkDocs as an administrator\.
+1. Choose the profile icon in the upper\-right corner of the WorkDocs client\.

+    ![\[The default profile image in the Amazon WorkDocs web client.\]](http://docs.aws.amazon.com/workdocs/latest/adminguide/images/wd-profile-default.png)

 1. Under **Admin**, choose **Open admin control panel**\.